Berglund Center: History

 From 2001 to 2006, professional basketball was active again at the Roanoke Civic Center, with the National Basketball Association's D-League franchise, the Roanoke Dazzle.
 College basketball was also recently contested there, in the form of the Big South Conference men's basketball tournaments in 2001 and 2002.
 The Metro Conference men's basketball tournament was held here in 1991.
-The Southern Conference basketball tournament took place at the arena between 1977-1981.
-When both the Dazzle and Vipers folded after the 2005-06 season, the Roanoke Civic Center was left with 60 open dates to fill for the upcoming fall and winter.
+The Southern Conference basketball tournament took place at the arena between 1977 and 1981.
+When both the Dazzle and Vipers folded after the 2005–06 season, the Roanoke Civic Center was left with 60 open dates to fill for the upcoming fall and winter.
 Eventually, nearly two-thirds of these open dates were awarded to the Virginia Tech, Radford University and Roanoke College hockey clubs, the arena's primary tenants until 2016, when the Mississippi Surge relocated to Roanoke, becoming the Rail Yard Dawgs.

+In May 2023, the Berglund Center hosted games three and four of the Southern Professional Hockey League finals, both won by the hometown Rail Yard Dawgs over the Birmingham Bulls, clinching the Dawgs first championship.

 Overview

 Built at the same time as the Scope and Richmond Coliseum, the Roanoke Civic Center is the area's premier sports and entertainment venue.
 There are eight restrooms and six concession stands at the arena, which has a 60 ft ceiling height and 10 spotlights as well as a portable stage that is no larger than 60-by-40 feet.
 There are 8,372 permanent seats at the arena; the arena floor measures over 20000 sqft.
 The Eclipse forms the Coliseum's half-house configuration.
 The arena recently began a $6.2 million renovation project expected to last until 2016.
 The arena's heating system has been replaced, and plans call for upgrades to the arena's electrical system and to all arena entrances, as well as for all seats to be replaced.

 Adjacent are a 14396 sqft exhibit hall with 10000 sqft of column-free space, and a 2,440-seat theatre that can be used for concerts, Broadway shows, the Roanoke Symphony Orchestra and other special events.
 The theatre features a 55 ft-by-105-foot stage; 1,625 seats in the theatre are in the orchestra level, 295 in the loge and 520 in the balcony.
 After recent renovations, the facility became known as the Roanoke Performing Arts Theatre.

 A 46000 sqft special events center was added to the Civic Center in 2007; it is used for trade shows, meetings, conventions and other special events.
 It can hold up to 3,066 seated, 5,850 standing.
 The ceiling height is 32 feet.